-- All staff complete Health & Safety Training provided by the Mutua (school insurance company in collaboration with Social Security) when they begin employment at Caxton College and this is repeated every 5 years. - All teaching staff complete a First Aid Course at the start of each academic year delivered by the School Nurse. - Reporting Health and Safety concerns around the school to our Maintenance Department as soon as they are identified. - Dealing with illnesses and injuries (First Aid and Healthcare Policy) - Reporting illnesses or injuries to the School Nurse (First Aid and Healthcare Policy) - Risk Assessments completed for relevant on or off site activities (Risk Assessment Policy) - Risk Assessments requested from external agencies regarding residential outdoor and adventurous activity trips. - Annual Fire Evacuation drills, as well as exit routes displayed in all classrooms - Regular testing and inspection of specific equipment within the school buildings (e.g. lifts, kitchen equipment, equipment within Science labs).
+- All staff complete Health & Safety Training provided by the Mutua when they begin employment at Caxton College and this is repeated every 5 years. - All teaching staff complete a First Aid Course at the start of each academic year delivered by the School Nurse. - Reporting Health and Safety concerns around the school to our Maintenance Department as soon as they are identified. - Dealing with illnesses and injuries (First Aid and Healthcare Policy) - Reporting illnesses or injuries to the School Nurse (First Aid and Healthcare Policy) - Risk Assessments completed for relevant on or off site activities (Risk Assessment Policy) - Risk Assessments requested from external agencies regarding residential outdoor and adventurous activity trips. - Annual Evacuation drills, as well as exit route displayed in all classrooms - Regular testing and inspection of specific equipment within the school buildings (e.g. lifts, kitchen equipment, equipment within Science labs).
 This is often carried out by external agencies, as well as staff in our Maintenance department. - Annual inventory of materials within specific departments (e.g. Science and Physical Education) to ensure equipment is in good, safe working order.